 The CACC algorithms maintain state information during a changeover, and use this information to avoid incorrect fast retransmissions.
 Consequently, these algorithms prevent the TCP-unfriendly cwnd growth.
 These algorithms have the added advantage that no extra bits are added to any packets, and thus the load on the wire and the network is not increased.
-One disadvantage of the CACC algorithms is that some of the TSNs on the old primary are ineligible for fast retransmit.
-Furthermore, complexity is added at the sender to maintain and use the added state variables.
+One disadvantage of the CACC algorithms is that some of the TSNs on the old primary will not be eligible for fast retransmit.
+Furthermore, there is added complexity at the sender to maintain and use the added state variables.

+Of the CACC algorithms, SFR-CACC is more optimistic than C-CACC.
 The fast retransmit algorithm is active on the changeover range for a longer time in SFR-CACC than with C-CACC.
 To quantify the number of TSNs which will be ineligible for fast retransmit in the face of loss, let us assume that only one changeover is performed and that SACKs are not lost.
 Under these assumptions, potentially only the last four packets sent to the old primary destination will be forced to be retransmitted with an RTO instead of a fast retransmit.
-In other words, under these assumptions, if a TSN is lost, and at least four packets are successfully transmitted to the same destination after the loss, then the TSN will be retransmitted via fast retransmit.
-With C-CACC however, any TSN in the changeover range will require an RTO to recover from loss.
-C-CACC is also incapable of handling multiple changeovers, whereas SFR-CACC is equipped to do so.
+In other words, under these assumptions, if a TSN is lost, and there at least four packets successfully transmitted to the same destination after the loss, then the TSN will be retransmitted via fast retransmit.
+C-CACC is also incapable of handling multiple changeovers, whereas SFR-CACC is equipped to handle multiple changeovers.